Standing as a candidate is an excellent way of building your political experience in a laid back, yet informative manner.

 Because we know that electing Greens takes a lot of time and energy, we concentrate our resources on those areas where we know we can win, building up votes and support over time.
-To find out whether your area is or could be one of our strategic priorities, get in touch with your region’s Field Organiser who will be able to help.
+To find out whether your area is or could be one of our strategic priorities, get in touch with the local party Coordinator, see the Contact page.

-What are the requirements to stand as a candidate?
+What are the requirements to stand as a target candidate?

-After that, candidates will doubtless need energy, enthusiasm and commitment to what the Green Party wants to achieve.
-The local party has a big part to play in encouraging and supporting candidates in all sorts of ways, depending on the decisions it takes on the best ways of campaigning.
+After that, target candidates will doubtless need energy, enthusiasm and commitment to seek to win the seat.
+The local party has a big part to play in encouraging and supporting target candidates in all the ways it can.

 How often are the elections?